Mpox Updates

 Overview

-Mpox has been historically reported in several countries in West and Central Africa (WCA).
-This distribution of mpox virus is attributed to the fact that it is naturally harboured by animals found in this part of Africa.
-It is believed that rodents, most likely certain species of squirrels found in the deep forested areas of this region in Africa, may be the natural host of the virus.
+Mpox (previously named monkeypox) is a viral disease caused by infection with the monkeypox virus (MPXV) (also referred to as the mpox virus), a member of the genus Orthopoxvirus in the family Poxviridae.
+Mpox has been historically reported in several countries in West and Central Africa, attributed to being naturally harboured by animals found in this part of Africa.
+It is believed that rodents, most likely certain species of squirrels found in the deep-forested areas of this region may be the natural host of the virus.

 Travel Advisory